4 (Beyoncé album): Accolades

 4 was included on various publication's year-end lists.
 It was ranked as the best album of the year by The New Yorker, and came in the runner-up spot on lists produced by Spin and Amazon.
 The album was ranked within the top 10 by MSN, where it came in at number three, The Guardian and MTV, which placed it at number four, and the Chicago Sun-Times, which placed it at number six.
 The BBC ranked it at number seven, while The New York Times listed it as the 10th best album of the year.
-The album had strong showings on other lists, where it was placed number 13 by Consequence of Sound, number 18 by Stereogum, number 25 by Rolling Stone, number 39 by Spin, number 10 by Club Fonograma, number 34 by Pretty Much Amazing and number 27 by Pitchfork.
+The album was placed at number 13 by Consequence of Sound, number 18 by Stereogum, number 25 by Rolling Stone, number 39 by Spin, number 10 by Club Fonograma, number 34 by Pretty Much Amazing, and number 27 by Pitchfork.
 4 was included in NPR's Top 50 Favorite Albums of 2011, and was ranked at number 26 in the Pazz & Jops critics poll.

-It was listed at 37 on Rolling Stones Women Who Rock: 50 Greatest Albums of All Time.
-Pitchfork ranked the album at 39 on their list of the Top 100 Best Albums of the decade thus far, with Kyle Kramer writing that 4 "avoided the trappings of safe, later-career bids, instead setting up the perfect platform for Beyoncé as the pop star, a queen for all the people."
-The album was included on Consequence of Sound's list of The 10 Best Summer Albums of All Time with Kenneth Partridge writing that "whether she's hopelessly heartbroken or crazy in love, Queen Bey works damn hard to make you feel exactly what she's feeling".

-4 was named the greatest R&B album of the decade (2010s) by Rated R&B, and the second greatest pop album of the decade by Uproxx.
-On their ranking of the 200 best albums of the decade, Pitchfork listed 4 at number 31.
-For BrooklynVegan, it was the 29th best R&B/Rap project of the same period.

-4 won R&B Album of the Year at the 2012 Billboard Music Awards and received nominations at the 2011 American Music Awards, the 2011 Soul Train Music Awards, the 38th People's Choice Awards, the 43rd NAACP Image Awards and the 2012 Grammis.
+Rob Sheffield ranked the album at number 37 on Rolling Stone's 2012 list "Women Who Rock: 50 Greatest Albums of All Time".
+On 2010s-decade-end lists, 4 was named the greatest R&B album by Rated R&B and the second-greatest pop album by Uproxx.
+Pitchfork ranked 4 at number 31 on their list of the 200 best albums of the 2010s decade, and BrooklynVegan placed it 29th on their ranking of the best R&B/rap albums of the same period.
+The album was included on Consequence of Sound's list "The 10 Best Summer Albums of All Time".
+In 2025, Paste named the project the 138th best album of the 21st century so far.4 won R&B Album of the Year at the 2012 Billboard Music Awards.
+It received nominations at the 2011 American Music Awards, the 2011 Soul Train Music Awards, the 38th People's Choice Awards, the 43rd NAACP Image Awards and the 2012 Grammis.
 At the 55th Annual Grammy Awards, "Love On Top" won the Best Traditional R&B Performance Award.